 Offers 40 inches of rebound space.
-Comes with bonus resistance bands plus a 2-year warranty.
+Comes with bonus resistance bands.
 Equipped with non-slip rubber feet.
 Frame is made with rust-free metal and jump mat has gym-quality durability.

 It's an extremely firm rebounder, so it's not ideal for those looking for true low-impact activity.

 An adjustable handlebar can be raised or lowered with the turn of knob to make this great for kids or adults.
 Trampoline can support up to 220 lbs and has a secure, well-fit cover over springs so no one gets pinched.
 Easy to put together and easy to store in included carrying bag.

 Despite being foldable, some screws and pieces have to be loosened before being able to fold.